earlofhemsley/gateway-api-workshop/istio/install.md

 # Configuring your service mesh with Gateway API

-This file installs Istio for the Gateway API service mesh workshop at KubeCon NA 2024 in Salt Lake City, Utah, USA.
+This file validates instlalation of Istio for the Gateway API service mesh workshop at KubeCon NA 2024 in Salt Lake City, Utah, USA.

 <!--